6 tips for creating emails in Figma

 First, make sure that your artboard is an auto layout format and, second, your layers should be named after MJML components.

 You may already be familiar with MJML as an email designer, but if not, don’t worry.
 You can get the hang of this mark-up language in under thirty minutes.
-In fact, in one of our previous blog posts, we walk you through the creation of a basic email to get you started.
+In fact, in one of our previous blog posts, we walk you through creating a basic email to get you started.

 If you don’t want to learn MJML, no problem.
-You can also use our community file which is full of ready-to-go MJML components and layouts.
+You can also use our curated templates ready to use.
 Simply duplicate any of our templates and make them your own.
 Or, download the Cannoli Figma plugin to easily get started.

 More from Scalero